China–Third World relations: Present

 The Forum on China-Africa Cooperation is the primary multi-lateral coordination mechanism between African countries and China.Along with the China-Arab States Cooperation Forum (CASCF), FOCAC was one of the first regional organizations established by China outside its territorial periphery.
 As of 2022, the members of FOCAC are 53 African countries (all except Eswatini), China, and the African Union Commission.
 A number of North African states are dual members of both CASCF and FOCAC: Algeria, Djibouti, Egypt, Libya, Mauritania, Morocco, Somalia, Sudan, and Tunisia.
 Although the African Union has increasingly played a coordinating role since joining CASCF in 2012, each African state represents itself in FOCAC and activities are implemented bilaterally between China and individual African countries.

 CASCF was established in 2004 during a visit by Chinese President Hu Jintao to the Arab League headquarters in Cairo, Egypt.
 CASCF was the first cooperation forum between the Arab League and any other country or region.
 CASCF membership consists of China and the Arab League, which officially represents its twenty-two member states as a relatively unified body.
 CASCF therefore serves as the primary multilateral coordination mechanism between China and the Arab States.
 This coordination by the Arab League allows Arab states to negotiate actively for collective projects involving multiple states, such as railway projects, nuclear power projects, and Dead Sea initiatives.

 Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations.
 Thirty-three of the countries benefiting from the agreement are in Africa and the non-African countries receiving zero tariff treatment are Yemen, Kiribati, the Solomon Islands, Afghanistan, Bangladesh, Cambodia, Laos, Myanmar, Nepal, and East Timor.

-Third World conflicts involving the People's Republic of China and the Republic of China
+Third World conflicts involving China

 One primary motivation for involvement in third world conflicts for PRC and ROC was to gain influence and legitimacy, claiming to be the only 'China' while undermining other side.
 This was part wider pattern in the Cold War where the world was divided into spheres of influence.
 Later the Sino-Soviet Split occurred, with the PRC completing against the Soviet Union for influence.